-ESG reporting has surged in prominence amid a growing realisation among investors and financial institutions that sustainability risk is investment risk, as BlackRock CEO Larry Fink highlighted in his 2020 letter to CEOs.
-Meanwhile, the devastating impact of COVID-19 has further accelerated interest in companies’ ESG disclosure and sustainability performance.
-But with ESG performance soaring to the top of the agenda, the nascent industry of ESG reporting appears destined for change, having long been plagued by a collection of competing guidance and reporting frameworks.
+ESG reporting has surged in prominence amid consumer, shareholder and employee pressure, combined with a growing realization among investors and financial institutions that sustainability risk is investment risk, as BlackRock CEO Larry Fink highlighted in his letter to CEOs.
+With ESG performance soaring to the top of the agenda, the ESG reporting sector is destined for change, having long been plagued by a collection of competing guidance and reporting frameworks.

 Overlaps and gaps in frameworks

 With an eye towards reducing the reporting burden on companies, frameworks are taking action to create alignment and CDP, SASB, and GRI have all aligned their frameworks.
-Similarly, in January the GRI updated its disclosure standards to help companies align their sustainability disclosures with the UN’s 17 Sustainable Development Goals (SDGs), thereby aligning itself with the PRI.
+Similarly, GRI is updating its disclosure standards to help companies align their sustainability disclosures with the UN’s 17 Sustainable Development Goals (SDGs), thereby aligning itself with the PRI.

 Meanwhile for real asset investments, GRESB has gone to great lengths to structure its assessments in line with the GRI, PRI, TCFD and SASB.
 Noticeably, about half of its disclosure requirements are shared with SASB.